 AirFinder delivers enterprise-grade RTLS solutions for monitoring and locating assets.
 While many legacy RTLS systems utilize costly hardwired infrastructure and proprietary technology, AirFinder can be deployed cost-effectively and incrementally.
 This allows you to create value in your emerging market before scaling, all without using your customer’s IT system.

-Don’t get stuck with proprietary (and expensive) one-size-fits-all tags. iBeacons—which range from $2 to $10 or more depending on size, battery size, and enclosure materials—are sold in hundreds of form factors, making application customization simple.
-AirFinder can use any Bluetooth device and will soon support Eddystone and other Bluetooth profiles.
+Don’t get stuck with proprietary (and expensive) one-size-fits-all tags.
+BLE Tags are sold in hundreds of form factors, making application customization simple.
+AirFinder can use any Bluetooth Low Energy device.

 Placing hundreds of third-party WiFi devices on your enterprise network is a security risk—regardless of what other vendors tell you.
 AirFinder mitigates this risk by ensuring that no RTLS tracking infrastructure touches your network or your customer’s network in any way.